 Digital signage is a really simple way to share out your socials and catch the eyes of people who may not otherwise interact with your school online.
 And it’s also a great way to ensure that even if students, parents, and staff don’t follow your account directly, they can still be up to speed on updates and school news.

 If you hang your digital signage somewhere with lots of foot traffic, students, parents, and staff will see your messages during their daily routine.
-You can easily integrate your social channels with digital signage using widgets and pre-designed templates so your signage automatically updates whenever you make a new post.
+You can easily promote your social channels with digital signage using pre-designed templates.
 It’s a great way to keep your displays interesting and engaging too!

 Plan a small handful of posts that are dedicated to boosting audience engagement.
 For example, run a Twitter poll for a week and encourage students to vote in the poll.